 Modern British Values at Beacon Academy

 At Beacon Academy we are dedicated to promoting values which ensure that students develop a strong sense of social and moral responsibility.
 We prepare students for life in modern Britain because values such as individual liberty, democracy, the law, mutual respect and tolerance are embedded within the curriculum and the Beacon ethos.
-In addition these values are promoted at various times throughout the school year.
+In addition these values are promoted throughout the school year.

 As school leaders and governors, we are responsible for providing a curriculum which: